-- 3.1.1 What kind of arrangements are in place to facilitate regular formal meetings between parents and staff? - Think about: (e.g.) - Types of meetings organised for parents by the setting - Involving both parents (where appropriate) - Frequency of meetings - Responding to requests from parents for meetings - Space for/location of meetings - 3.1.2 Does your setting operate a key worker system to promote effective communication with parents? - 3.1.3 How do you disseminate information to parents?
+3.1.1 What kind of arrangements are in place to facilitate regular formal meetings between yourself and parents?

+- Types of meetings organised for parents

+- Involving both parents (where appropriate)

+- Frequency of meetings

+- Responding to requests from parents for meetings

+- Space for/location of meetings

+- 3.1.2 How do you disseminate information to parents?

 - Notice Boards

-- Daily schedules
+- Schedules

-- Photographs of staff/children's events and activities
+- Photographs/children's events and activities

 - Oral communication

 - Newsletter

 - E-mail

 - Texting

-3.1.4 What kind of opportunities are in place for informal, regular conversations with parents?
+- 3.1.3 What kind of opportunities are in place for informal, regular conversations with parents?

-- Creating opportunities for informal interaction with parents - Making parents welcome within the settingSee 14.2 - 3.1.5 How do the formal and informal opportunities for communication with parents support the child's learning and development?
+- Creating opportunities for informal interaction with parents - Making parents welcome within your homeSee 14.2 - 3.1.4 How do the formal and informal opportunities for communication with parents support the child's learning and development?